ashish-bindra/learn_api/docs/apiview.md

 - destroy() => To delete a resource

 Only method names are different, but the remaining functionality is the same

 - get() = list(),retrieve()
 - post() => create()
 - put() => update()
 - patch() => partial_update()
 - delete() => destroy()

 if we want to create a fast api, go for viewset-recommended apiview everything we have to write

-## Q1 When ViewSet is a Best Choice:
+### Q1 When ViewSet is a Best Choice

 1. If we want to develop a simple CRUD interface for our database
 2. If we want to develop API very quickly
 3. If we are performing standard operation